lufixSch/LocalCompletion/README.md

 Model switching is not supported at the moment as most local tools don't support that property either.

 ## Release Notes

+### 0.1.1

+- Fix race condition error which crashed the extension
+- Fix extra space at the start of single line completion

+### 0.1.0

+- Publish to Visual Studio Marketplace

 ### 0.0.5